yoshf/yoshf/README.md

 - 👋 Hi, I’m @yoshf.
 - 👀 I’m interested in software design.
-- 🌱 I’m currently learning design.
+- 🌱 I’m currently learning software design.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 yoshf/yoshf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.